-Before you buy the first policy that comes along to get this over with, there are some things you should know about saving money on life insurance for a 63 year old.
+Before you buy the first policy that comes along to get this over with, there are some things you should know about saving money on life insurance for a 63 year old versus life insurance at any age.

 Health conditions seem to magically crop up once people reach their 60s.
 Everything can matter, even something normal like high blood pressure.
 Give your agent a list of anything affecting your health and medications you are taking.
 They will use that to narrow down the companies who will offer you the lowest rates.